gdquest-demos/godot-kickstarter-2019/docs/code-guidelines.md

 onready var ysort : = $YSort
 ```

 After that, place exported variables, then constants, then enums.
-The enums' names should be in `CamelCase` while the values themselves should be in `ALL_CAPS_SNAKE_CASE`
+The enums' names should be in `CamelCase` while the values themselves should be in `ALL_CAPS_SNAKE_CASE`.

 ```gdscript
 export(int) var number